Harrison mattresses

 Discover how Harrison mattresses scored in our mattress satisfaction survey on key factors such as comfort and value.

-Find out what Which? members think of Harrison's pocket-sprung mattresses and whether it is among the best mattress brands.
+Find out what Which? members think of Harrison's pocket-sprung mattresses and whether it's among the best mattress brands.

 Members can log in now to reveal Harrison's customer score, plus the ratings in the table below.
 If you're not a member, you can take out a £1 Which? trial to get access to this page and all of our locked content, including our mattress reviews.